Ayriko/WIK-DPS-TP02/README.md

     - docker container run -it -p 3000:3000 double

 Then it's available locally (127.0.0.1:3000) with your navigator or you can also test it using curl.

+Plus : Trivy scan reports are available as results.json and results_double.json.